Windows (2025)

 #12x2 (2014)

-At a time when mobile photography rarely entered Polish institutions, #12x2 examined what happens to an image born in the social feed when it enters the white cube.
-The title pairs the hashtag—native to network culture—with the form of twelve diptychs (12×2).
-Each diptych comprises two 10×10 cm prints from photographs made on an early smartphone (HTC Desire) and processed exclusively in Instagram as it existed at the time (no VSCO/Snapseed).
+When mobile photography rarely entered Polish institutions, #12x2 examined what happens to an image born in social feeds when entering the white cube.
+The title pairs the hashtag- native to network culture- with the form of twelve diptychs (12×2).
+Each diptych comprises two prints from photographs made on an early smartphone and processed exclusively in Instagram as it existed at the time.

 Medium: Photography prints